2024 Marmot’s Revenge Skimo Canada Cup Races Presented by Karpos & Pure Outdoors

 • Junior entries are highly subsidized

-• Online registration will close midnight March 30
+• Online registration will be available through March 17

 Presenting Sponsor: